johanneszab/TumblThree/README.md

 * No Imagepreview yet.
 * The old datasets from TumblTwo and TumblOne are NOT compatible yet.
 * No more support for Windows XP.

+### New Feature Request: ###

+* [See the Wiki page for ideas of new or missing features](https://github.com/johanneszab/TumblThree/wiki/New-Feature-Requests-and-Possible-Enhancements) and add your thoughts.